SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 I think so, yes.

-But I would have not shut down USAI _that_ way, you could warn the UN first.
+But I would have not shut down USAID _that_ way, if I were supreme emperor Emmemmtee the 1st.
+You could warn the UN first.
 But wait a minute... did DJT _not_ warn the UN first?
 I think the UN had plenty of warning.
 So the deaths of millions are on the hands of the UN, not in this instance DJT and his DOGE cronies.
 The Whitehouse and DOGE are